apollo-voyage/ksc/docs-vuepress/hub/compile.md

 > ksc compile -i boot.ks
 ```

-This will create the following structure new structure:
+This will create the following new structure:

 ```
 project-artemis/